microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/messagerule-update.md

 ---
 title: "Update rule"
-description: "Change writable properties on a messageRule object and save the changes."
+description: "Change writable properties on a messageRule object and save the changes."author: "angelgolfer-ms"
 ---

 # Update rule